 Maldives vs Seychelles: Pick Your Next Holiday Destination!

-Best time to visit - Seychelles vs Maldives
+Best Time to Visit - Seychelles vs the Maldives

 Both the destinations mostly stay hot and sunny throughout the year with not many variations.
 The high season of Maldives falls between December and March and is followed by the monsoon in May, which reaches its peak in July.
 In Seychelles, although the tourist season lasts all year round, the best months are considered to be April, May, October and November.
 December and January are the wettest months.